Saikat Majumdar: Novels

 Majumdar's novels are written in evocative and lyrical style, and mainly deal with the themes and subjects like religion, memory, sexuality, education, and history.
 His novels primarily take place in the Indian city of Calcutta and surrounding areas.

 Majumdar's debut novel, Silverfish, was published in 2007.
 It brings together two stories: a single day in the life of a retired schoolteacher, Milan Sen, in 1980's Calcutta, and several decades in the life of Kamal, a woman in an aristocratic family from 19th century Bengal, who is married and widowed young.
 Milan finds the manuscript of Kamal's diary and reads the torn pages of Kamal's memoirs as he spends the day fighting bureaucracy and crime in order to get his pension from the Communist government of the state.
-The stories of Kamal's suffering, including her widowhood and the death of her son in the hands of the British, seem to echo with Milan's own suffering as their voices eventually merge at the tragic end of Milan's day.Mahadevan-Dasgupta, Uma (2008-01-04).
-"Low Tide in Hooghly".
-Indian Express.
-Retrieved 2020-12-11.
+The stories of Kamal's suffering, including her widowhood and the death of her son in the hands of the British, seem to echo with Milan's own suffering as their voices eventually merge at the tragic end of Milan's day.

 His next novel The Firebird was published in 2015.
 It was published in the US under the title Play House in 2017.
-It was featured in the Daily Telegraph's Best Books of 2015 and was a finalist for the Mumbai Film Festival Word to Screen Market and the Bangalore Literature Festival Fiction Award.The Firebird is set in the backdrop of Indian theatre (in north Calcutta) and take place in mid to late-1980's.
+It was featured in the Daily Telegraph's Best Books of 2015 and was a finalist for the Mumbai Film Festival Word to Screen Market and the Bangalore Literature Festival Fiction Award.

+The Firebird is set in the backdrop of Indian theatre (in north Calcutta) and take place in mid to late-1980's.
 It tells the story of a small boy, Ori, who grows up in a once-affluent family now trying to maintain its social status in a conservative north Calcutta neighborhood.
 Its main focus is Ori's relation with his mother, Garima, a stage actress, whose profession evokes moral suspicion in the family and the neighborhood, and how that suspicion eventually shapes Ori's destructive relation with the art form of theatre.
 Writer Sumana Roy praised the storytelling and the central metaphor of the novel, death.
 Sheila Hattangdi reviewed The Firebird in the American Book Review and praised the characterisation and the presentation of scenes, writing: "he [Majumdar] has the remarkable ability to get into the skin of his characters while remaining somewhat detached, and he asks the reader to assume an active position in confronting the society that the characters come face to face with, so much so that the voice of the narrative becomes something far greater than the sum of its parts".
 Writer Hansda Sowvendra Shekhar praised the 'atmospheric' description of student life and the author's writing.
 He wrote that Majumdar's writing is so subtle that some parts of this novel warrant a second reading.
 Shekhar called the novel 'a revelation draped in sensuousness'.